Understanding Bone Names and Their Key Markings: A Practical Guide for Students

 Bone markings are evolutionary adaptations that optimize the skeleton’s mechanical functions:

-- Ridges and Tuberosities provide increased surface area for muscle attachment, enhancing put to work and force transmission.
+- Ridges and Tuberosities provide increased surface area for muscle attachment, enhancing make use of and force transmission.

 - Foramina protect delicate structures (nerves, blood vessels) by channeling them through bony corridors, reducing the risk of injury.